Željko Mejakić: Mejakić's activities at the Omarska concentration camp

-The Omarska camp was situated at the Ljubija mine.
-Preparations for its operation began around 27 May, and it was officially established on 31 May by Simo Drljača, the chief of police in Prijedor and a member of the local crisis staff.
-Initially, the camp was intended to operate for about 15 days, but remained open until late August 1992.
+The Omarska camp was situated at the Ljubija iron ore mine.
+Preparations for its operation began around 25 May 1992, and the first group of detainees arrived on the night of 27–28 May and the last arrived around 21 August.
 Every detainee was interrogated at least once, usually involving severe mental and physical abuse.
-According to the Bosnian Serb authorities, a total of 3,334 detainees were held at the camp for some time during its almost three month operation.
-Former detainees estimated that up to 3,000 people were held at any given time, and former camp workers stated that number exceeded 2,000.
-The bulk of the detainees were men, although 36 women were also detained in the camp, most of whom were well-known in the Prijedor community before the war.
-Some boys as young as 15 were held in the early days of the camp's operation.
+According to the Bosnian Serb authorities, a total of 3,334 detainees were held at the camp for some time during its almost three month operation, but other sources place the number around 5,000 to 7,000.
+The bulk of the detainees were men, although 36 to 38 women were also detained in the camp.
 The detainees were almost all Bosnian Muslims or Bosnian Croats, with a few Bosnian Serbs held due to suspicions they had been collaborating with Bosnian Muslims.
+While held at the camp, detainees were kept in appalling conditions, and there was a pervasive atmosphere of extreme mental and physical violence.
+Intimidation, extortion, beatings, and torture were commonplace.
+Murder was common.
+Food and water provided were of poor quality and medical care was grossly inadequate.